NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 * **basic FTP abilities.**
 	The ability establish an FTP connection from your local machine to the DreamHost server, and copy files to the server.
 You can use either a GUI FTP client on your local machine, or a command-line client.

-### 1. Create a Domain for the Surveillance Website
+### 1. Create a Domain for the CommunityView Website

-When users navigate to this domain in  a browser, they will see the home (top-level) page of the website that the Surveillance software creates.
+When users navigate to this domain in  a browser, they will see the home (top-level) page of the website that the CommunityView software creates.
 In these instructions, the example domain name we will use is 	`cameras.my_neighborhood.org`.
-Users will therefore point their browsers to `http://cameras.my_neighborhood.org` to see the website built by the Surveillance software.
+Users will therefore point their browsers to `http://cameras.my_neighborhood.org` to see the website built by the CommunityView software.

 1. Log into your DreamHost Web Panel account,  and in the `Main Menu` navigation panel on the left, under `Domains` click on `Manage Domains`.